AdaCore/spark2014/docs/ug/appendix.rst

   it specifies the SPARK_Mode aspect of the body statements of the package.
 [This cannot be accomplished via an aspect_specification.]

+* When the pragma appears immediately at the start of the declarations of a protected or task body (preceded only by other pragmas), it specifies the SPARK_Mode aspect of the body.
+  This can also be accomplished via a SPARK_Mode aspect specification as part of the protected or task body.

 * When the pragma appears after a subprogram declaration (with only other pragmas intervening), it specifies the SPARK_Mode aspect of the